 Note, Falcon does not access personal profile information, but we do require permission from the Admin of a network to access page data.

-When the original user who added the Facebook page to Falcon.io is no longer required to manage the page or leaves the company, it is likely that they will have their Falcon account deleted.
-This will cause a disconnection of the Facebook page.
+When the original user who connected the Facebook page to Falcon.io is no longer required to manage the page or leaves the company, it is likely that they will have their Falcon account deleted.
+This will cause a disconnection of the Facebook page if they were the only user to connect it to Falcon

 If an Administrator's role changes, either within Falcon or on Facebook itself, the connection between Falcon and the page will be lost.
 We recommend users keep this in mind before editing User Roles.